brownsys/tracing-framework/tracingplane/client/README.md

 # TracingPlane - Baggage Client

+Note: this Baggage implementation works, but is **not** the most up to date work on Baggage -- for that, see https://github.com/JonathanMace/tracingplane

 The `tracingplane/client` project contains our reference implementation of Baggage.
 Baggage is a generic container of key-value pairs that is propagated alongside requests as they execute in a system.

 Each request has its own baggage.
 When a request is running in a thread, its baggage resides in a thread local variable.
 At any point in time, key-value pairs can be added to the request's baggage, inspected, or removed.